choytr/choytr.github.io/index.md

 I was a software engineering intern at Zippy's, where I did frontend development in a team environment that followed agile development practices.

-Currently, I’m working with Malama Go, building web applications for restaurants.
+Currently, I’m working with Malama Go, building web applications and working across both frontend and backend systems.

 ## Interests